portworx/px-docs/applications/hadoop-docker.md

 * Portworx version 1.2.9
 * RHEL Atomic as the base Linux distribution

 ![Hadoop Reference Architecture rack diagram](/images/hadoop-ra-1.png){:width="655px" height="200px"}

 There are 2 types of server modules used in this RA:

 * Management and head nodes - these nodes run as a DC/OS master node and run the control plane services such as Zookeeper.
 * Worker nodes - These nodes run the actual Hadoop clusters.
 These are hyper converged compute and storage nodes.

 There are two types of worker nodes used:

 * Tier 1 worker node with 45TB of SSD storage (24+4 x 1.6TB hot plug LFF SAS-SSD drives)
 * Tier 2 worker nodes with 26.9TB of SSD storage (24+4 x 960GB hot plug LFF SATA-SSD drives)

-Installation Step 1
+### Installation Step 1
 Install DC/OS such that the management and head nodes are used as the DC/OS master nodes and the the Apollo 4200 worker nodes are the Mesos agent nodes.
 The Hadoop clusters will be scheduled on these nodes.

-Installation Step 2
+### Installation Step 2
 Once DC/OS has been installed, deploy Portworx.
 First deploy the Portworx framework using the instructions detailed here: https://docs.portworx.com/scheduler/mesosphere-dcos/install.html

 Next, install the Portworx framework for Big Data by following the instructions detailed here: https://docs.portworx.com/scheduler/mesosphere-dcos/hadoop-hdfs.html

-Two-Rack Deployment Overview
+### Two-Rack Deployment Overview
 The picture below depicts this architecture deployed in a two-rack environment:

 ![Hadoop Reference Architecture two rack diagram](/images/hadoop-ra-2.png){:width="655px" height="200px"}

 ## Conclusions
-There are two main goals achieved by this reference architecture Leveraging homogeneous server architectures for the physical data center scale-out strategy.
+There are two main goals achieved by this reference architecture.

+* Leverage homogeneous server architectures for the physical data center scale-out strategy.
 As compute and capacity demands increase, the data center is scaled in terms of modular DAS based Apollo 4200 worker nodes.

-Leveraging cloud native compute and storage software such as DC/OS and Portworx to administer a common denominator, self provisioned programmable and composable application environment.
+* Leveraging cloud native compute and storage software such as DC/OS and Portworx to administer a common denominator, self provisioned programmable and composable application environment.

-Using these two components, you can deploy a Hadoop-as-a-Service platform in a way that end users can deploy any big-data job in a self provisioned, self-assisted manner.
+Using these two components, you can deploy a Hadoop-as-a-Service platform in a way that allows end users to deploy any big-data job in a self provisioned, self-assisted manner.
 This architecture will work on any on-prem data center while maintaining portability to public cloud.